tb9757/Student-Academic-Performance/README.md

 -   Statistics
 -   Machine learning
--   Dashboard design using streamlit
+-   Dashboard design using Streamlit

 To get to grips with both statistics and machine learning recapped the code institute LMS pages and focused on the steps taken there to understand how to apply this to my project.
-For streamlit I used the streamlit website https://docs.streamlit.io/ as a resource to find different widget options and learn how they work.
+For Streamlit I used the Streamlit website https://docs.streamlit.io/ as a resource to find different widget options and learn how they work.

-Towards the end of the project I was using the sci kit learn selectfrommodel function to select features for the ML model to be trained.
+Towards the end of the project I was using the sci kit learn SelectFromModel function to select features for the ML model to be trained.
 When the model gave some odd results I asked chat GPT to evaluate my pipeline.
 It informed me that I should be using Lasso linear regression rather than the basic linear regression.
 This was a gap in my knowledge and going forward I would like to gain more understanding of when and why to use different algorithms.

 ## Development Roadmap